Home Nursing Home Abuse Elder Financial Abuse

-Has Your Elderly Loved One Been the Victim of Financial Exploitation?
+Has Your Elderly Loved One Been the Victim of Financial Exploitation in Omaha?

 Financial abuse affects an estimated 6 million Americans every year, and over 500,000 older adults are victimized by scams that cost up to $3 billion annually.